tremblap/ipoke-/README.md

 On MacOS, the XCode project should build (tested on XCode 9.2) On Windows, the Visual Studio 2017 project should build.

-On either, do not forget to build for release, as optimisation is crutial.
+On either, do not forget to build for release, as optimisation is crucial.

 #### Enjoy!
 Comments, suggestions and bug reports are welcome.